geovedi/book-notes/2022/the-songs-of-the-cell.notes.md

 - Medical Quest and Structure
   - Describes the protagonists' aim to seek cellular therapies and rebuild humans using cellular technology.
   - Outlines the book's unique structure, with each part exploring a fundamental property of complex beings and associated cellular technology.
-  - Emphasizes the interweaving of history, personal history, physiology, pathology, and the author's growth as a scientist.
+  - Emphasizes the interweaving of history, personal history, physiology, pathology, and Mukherjee's growth as a scientist.
 - Dedication and Inspiration
   - Introduces Rudolf Virchow as an inspiration for promoting free thinking and advancing cellular pathology understanding.
   - Explains the book's dedication to patients like Emily Whitehead, pioneers in using cellular therapy to transform cellular pathology into medicine.
 - RNA's Role and Neurobiology
   - Discusses the multifaceted roles of RNA beyond protein coding, including regulation and unknown tasks.
-  - Shares the author's experience in neurobiology, focusing on glial cells and lineage tracing with Connie Cepko at Harvard Medical School.
+  - Shares Mukherjee's experience in neurobiology, focusing on glial cells and lineage tracing with Connie Cepko at Harvard Medical School.

 ## Part One: Discovery
 - Shared Human Features